Why a VPN here?

 During a long-haul flight wait, disable WhatsApp/Slack notifications for 2h for a real break.
 Airplane mode + Wi-Fi + VPN keeps access to essential apps while cutting intrusive notifs.
 Saves battery for the flight (where outlets are often paid or occupied).

-Try NordVPN for this scenario30-day money-back guarantee→Frequently asked questions
+Try NordVPN for this scenario

 3h wait, is it really risky?